-At Tilton School, we are proud to celebrate our international student community.
+International students enrich the Tilton Community in so many ways, and we’re proud to celebrate our international student community.

-With approximately 25 percent of our students coming from outside of the United States, we understand many of the unique challenges associated with living and studying abroad.
-Our faculty coordinator works closely with international students to provide a fulfilling academic and cultural experience as they integrate into the Tilton community.
+Approximately 25 percent of Tilton students come from outside of the United States, so we understand the unique opportunities that come with living and studying abroad.

-Our international students have come from a variety of countries including Canada, China, Czech Republic, Finland, Germany, Italy, Japan, South Korea, Malawi, Russia, Saudi Arabia, Spain, Sweden, and Turkey.
+Recent international students have come from Canada, China, Czech Republic, Finland, Germany, Italy, Japan, South Korea, Malawi, Russia, Saudi Arabia, Spain, Sweden, and Turkey.

 —Current Parent, China